AdobeDocs/experience-manager-65.de-DE/help/forms/using/creating-custom-toolbar-layout.md

 ---
-title: Erstellen eines benutzerdefinierten Symbolleistenlayouts
+title: Erstellen eines benutzerdefinierten Symbolleisten-Layouts
 seo-title: Creating custom toolbar layout
 description: Sie können ein Symbolleistenlayout für das Formular festlegen.
 Das Symbolleistenlayout definiert die Befehle und das Layout der Symbolleiste im Formular.
 seo-description: You can specify a toolbar layout for the form.
 The toolbar layout defines the commands and the layout of the toolbar on the form.